karrot-dev/yunity.org/user/pages/01.heartbeat/2017-06-11/item.md

 **The yunity heartbeat** - news from the world of sharing, fresh every two weeks.

+## Multisharing platforms

+### Online

+Thanks to the new energy brought in by Bruno and the enthusiastic movement in Gothenburg, we're talking about building online multisharing services again.
+On June 4th we held a call to discuss the basic concept and share ideas on how to proceed.
+Some of the questions raised were the following:
+* app or website?
+* one central service provided by us or individual local instances?
+*

+### Offline

+The offline version of a multisharing platform currently in use is the flake.
+The flake is an installation, that gives space for people to offer and look for things, skills, spaces, ideas and whatever you can imagine.
+It's like a small, local, offline version of the full-fledged yunity platform... ;) So it is a way for people to connect and share whatever they like in their direct environment.
+This year the flake will travel to various festivals and maybe even city centers.
+Over this journey the concept will be improved so that people can make use of it as easily and conveniently as possible.

 ## Festivals

 During the summer lots of festivals take place and provide us with great opportunities to network, learn and save resources in a fun and social environment!